inhail/Spark/README.md

 5.type "sudo gedit ~/.bashrc" (the content can be found in this repository)
 6.type "source ~/.bashrc"
 7.type "spark-shell" to test the installation.
 If installation succeeded, you will see "scala>" 8.type ":quit" to exit scala
+9.type "cp /usr/local/spark/conf/spark-env.sh.template /usr/local/spark/conf/spark-env.sh"
+10.type "sudo gedit /usr/local/spark/conf/spark-env.sh"(the content can be found in this repository)